ericlwong/foodie-friend/README.md

 FoodieFriend is a full-stack web application that will allow users to search for and view restaurants surrounding a location of their choice by interfacing with Yelp's Fusion API.
 Via Yelp, users will be able to view details of individual restaurants, including rating and up to three images and reviews.
 For convencience, users may favorite individual restaurants to a personal list to revisit at a later time or to keep track of restaurants they enjoy.
 Furthermore, FoodieFriend implements both Google's Maps and Directions API's to display restaurant locations and allow users to retrieve directions to any particular restaurant with routes curated by various travel modes available.

 ## Technology Stack
-Python, Flask, Jinja2, PostgreSQL, SQL Alchemy, HTML, CSS, JavaScript, Bootstrap
+Python, Flask, Jinja2, PostgreSQL, SQL Alchemy, HTML, CSS, JavaScript, AJAX, Bootstrap

 ## APIs
 - Yelp Fusion